openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdeu111_0_0.md

 This parameter has the configuration ID ```config_171_1``` and is of type ```INTEGER```.
 This is a read only parameter.

+### Parameter 172: ON/OFF mode

+ON/OFF mode
+This mode is necessary while connecting non-dimmable light sources.
+Setting this parameter to 1 automatically ignores brightening/dimming time settings.
+Forced auto-calibration will set this parameter’s value to 2.

+Parameter size: 1B

+Default value: 2

+Available values:

+0 – ON/OFF mode disabled (dimming is possible)

+1 – ON/OFF mode enabled (dimming is not possible)

+2 – mode selected automatically
+Values in the range 0 to 2 may be set.

+The manufacturer defined default value is ```2```.

+This parameter has the configuration ID ```config_172_1``` and is of type ```INTEGER```.

 ### Parameter 173: Dimmability of the load (read only)